King1194/King1194/README.md

-- 👋 Hi, I’m @King1194
+- 👋 Hi, I’m Ayush aka @King1194
-- 👀 I'm a Java programmer, a frontend developer and a tech enthusiast!
+- 🤖 I'm a Java programmer, a frontend developer and a tech enthusiast!
-- 🌱 I’m currently learning ML and Blockchain
+- 🙌 I’m currently learning DS, ML and Blockchain
-- 💞️ I’m looking to collaborate on frontend projects
+- ✔ I’m looking to collaborate on frontend projects
+- 🎓I'm currently pursuing my bachelors' degree in Computer Science
 - 📫 How to reach me 📧ayushking1194@gmail.com or www.linkedin.com/in/ayush-srivastava-4470a5214/

 <!---